Quantitative phase and absorption contrast imaging: Numerical experiments

-In this work, a thin object is illuminated with quasi-monochromatic coherent, or partially coherent, sources ($\lambda=500$nm, corresponding to $600$THz).
-These sources are located on a two dimensional array of size $8$mm$\times 8$mm, at a distance of $8$mm from the object.
-There are $21 \times 21$ sources, evenly distributed.
-The data is collected $8$mm downstream at $5 \times 5$ receivers located on a plane parallel to the object and to the transmitting array.
-The receiving array also has an aperture of $8$mm$\times 8$mm.
-The collected data are the diffracted intensities corresponding to $\Nc=300$ illumination patterns.
+The sources are located on a two dimensional array of size $16000 \lambda_0 \times 16000 \lambda_0$, at a distance of $16000 \lambda_0$ from the object.
+There are $21 \times 21$ point sources, evenly distributed on the source plane.
+These are used to create $N$ illumination patterns on the imaging plane.
+The illuminations are created by assigning random amplitudes and phases to each one of the point sources.
+The resulting illumination patterns $\vect w_i$, for $i=1,\ldots,N$, are assumed to be known on the imaging plane.

+We use $5 \times 5$ receivers $16000 \lambda_0$ downstream to collect the data corresponding to $N=300$ different illumination patterns.
+The receivers are evenly distributed on the measurement plane that is parallel to the object and to the transmitting array (see Figure \ref{fig0}).
+The receiving array also has an aperture of $16000 \lambda_0 \times 16000 \lambda_0$.
+Wave propagation is modelled using the 3D wave Green's function,